haleqiu/tartanair-shibuya/data_type.md

 ### RCNN Segmentation image

-The segmentation mask are saved as a uint8 array. the shape of the image is equal to the image's shape.
+The segmentation masks are saved as a uint8 array. the shape of the images is equal to the images' shape.
 The index in the corresponding pixel represent the object category (`0` menas background).

 * Load the segmentation image:
 ```